cryptomarauder/shell_scripts/README.md

-A place to share scripts others might want to find use for.
+A place to share scripts others might find usful.